-Children 17 years of age and under receive complimentary 2013 Annual Meeting registration.
+Children 17 years of age and under receive complimentary AAO 2014 registration.
 Children may enter the exhibition only if they are wearing a badge and accompanied by a registered adult.

 Children cannot be admitted to Subspecialty Day or Annual Meeting scientific sessions, instruction courses or any other aspect of the Scientific Program due to the scientific nature of the educational programs and the Academy's desire to maintain an environment conducive to learning.

 No Smoking Policy

 Smoking is prohibited in all meeting and exhibit areas.

 The objective of the American Academy of Ophthalmology (the Academy) in sponsoring annual and other periodic scientific sessions, distributing recordings of portions of those sessions and publishing the Academy's journal, Ophthalmology is the free expression and interchange of ideas and information for educational purposes.
 The Academy does not accept responsibility for any opinions, positions, or statements contained or expressed in such material, and such opinions, positions and statements are not necessarily those of the Academy.

 Skills Transfer Courses are intended to provide instruction leading to new knowledge and/or skills.
 The Academy does not certify competence upon completion of the courses.
 Such courses are not intended to serve as a basis for requesting new or expanded privileges.